-Once the conference schedule is finished, please consult a Time Zone Converter to find out when the live presentation will happen in your time zone.
+Once the conference schedule is finished, please consult a to find out when the live presentation will happen in your time zone.

 What happens if I cannot give a live presentation?

 We are all affected in very different ways by COVID, and some of us will be unable to give a live presentation for a range of possible reasons (childcare duties, bad internet connection etc.).
 To allow as many people as possible to present, there will be the option of doing a pre-recorded talk, thay will be screened during your alloted session.
 If you would like to discuss this option please email us at ukclc2023 [@] bham.contacts.ac.uk

 What platform will you be using?